dzejkob1218/ok-zombie/README.md

 **A quick 2D shooter game made with Unity**

-Hordes of undead rise up from their graves to rob you of your blood.
+Hordes of undead rise up from their graves to rob you of your life.